transentis/bptk_py_tutorial/README.md

 * The [Customer Acquisition Model](https://www.transentis.com/an-example-to-illustrate-the-business-prototyping-methodology) is discussed in our series of post introducing the Business Prototyping Methodology.
 * Our [Business Prototyping Toolkit Meetup Group](https://www.transentis.com/business-prototyping-toolkit-meetup/en/) gathers online regularly.
 This is a good place to see BPTK in action, ask questions and suggest new features.
 We record every session and you can _view past recordings_ on the [meetup homepage](https://www.transentis.com/resources/business-prototyping-toolkit-meetup).

-## Advanced Examples on GitHub
+## Further GitHub Repositories

-You can find more advanced examples of models and dashboards build using BPTK on GitHub:
+You can find more examples of models and dashboards build using BPTK in the following GitHub repositories:

 * [COVID Simulation](https://github.com/transentis/sim-covid-19).
 Jupyter notebooks and dashboards illustrating the SIR model.
 * [COVID Simulation Dashboard](https://github.com/transentis/sim-covid-dashboard).
 A web-based simulation dashboard for the COVID simulation built using our BPTK Widgets library for Javascript.
 View a [live version](http://www.covid-sim.com) of the dashboard online.
 * [Beer Distribution Game](https://github.com/transentis/beergame).
 In-depth analysis of the beergame using both System Dynamics and Agent-based simulation.
 Includes an illustration of how to use BPTK in conjunction with reinforcement learning to train agents to play the beergame autonomously.
-* [Model Library Repository](https://github.com/transentis/bptk-model-library).
-A growing repository which contains a number of models that illustrate how to model socio-economic systems using Agent-based modeling, System Dynamics and BPTK.

 ## Get in Touch